How did music notation begin?

 It all started with the Ancient Greeks.

-Sadly, there are very few examples of written music from Ancient Greece – but we do know that the Greeks were crucial in setting the groundwork for music theory.
+There are very few surviving examples of written music from Ancient Greece.
+But we do know that the Greeks were crucial in setting the groundwork for music theory.

 In the sixth century, Boethius, a Roman senator, wrote the influential De Institutione Musica (The Principles of Music), bringing the Pythagorian understanding of maths and music to medieval Western Europe.

-A few decades later, Pope Gregory (the guy who invented the Gregorian chant) started the first music school in Europe: the Schola Cantarum.
-By this time, it was becoming quite popular to learn about music.
+A few decades later Pope Gregory – the man credited with invented the Gregorian chant – started the first music school in Europe: the Schola Cantorum.
+By this time, it was becoming quite fashionable to learn about music.
+Melodies were often learned and passed on by ear, as there was not yet any formal way to write a tune down.

 This called for an updated system of music notation.

-“Unless sounds are held by the memory of man, they perish, because they cannot be written down,” said the scholar St Isidore of Seville, who got sick of forgetting music all the time.
+“Unless sounds are held by the memory of man, they perish, because they cannot be written down,” said the scholar St Isidore of Seville, who grew tired of forgetting music all the time.

 In 650 AD, St Isidore developed a new system of writing music, using a notation called ‘neumes’.
-Vocal chants (the popular music of the time) would be written on parchment with the text, above which neumes would be notated, indicating the contour of the melody.
+Vocal chants, which were the popular music of the time, would be written on parchment with the text, above which neumes would be notated, indicating the contour of the melody.

 350 years later, Guido D’Arezzo introduced a new system.

-Around 1000 AD, the Italian music theorist saw that people were struggling to learn chants from ‘neumes’ and thought there must be a more accurate notation system out there.
+Around 1,000 AD, Italian music theorist Guido D’Arezzo saw that people were struggling to learn chants from ‘neumes’ and thought there must be a more accurate notation system out there.

 He created a system of four-lined staves (an early version of the five-lined ones we use today), and organised pitches into groups called ‘hexachords’.
 He also added time signatures and invented solfege – the framework we know today as ‘do, re, mi, fa, so, la, ti, do’.